 Significance and/or originality of the work

-School of Dance
+School of Dance Reappointment Review

+School of Dance reappointment procedures follow the CVPA Reappointment Review Guidelines for tenure-track faculty during the third year of their initial four-year probationary term.

 Reappointment candidates meet with the Director of the School by February 1st of their 3rd semester.
 Additional calendar information is available at: